Capecitabine (Xeloda®) for pancreatic cancer

-- Sore hands and feet.
-Capecitabine can cause soreness, redness and peeling on the palms of your hands and soles of your feet.
-Or your skin might look shiny, feel tight and crack around the fingertips.
-Your doctor or nurse may prescribe a vitamin or creams before starting chemotherapy to help with this.
-Keeping your hands and feet cool can also help.
-The soreness usually gets better after your chemotherapy ends.
+Sore hands and feet.
+Capecitabine can make the palms of your hands and the soles of your feet red and sore, and your skin may start to peel or blister.
+Your skin might also look shiny, feel tight and crack around the fingertips.
+Your doctor or nurse may give you a vitamin or creams to help with this.
+The soreness normally gets better when your chemotherapy finishes.

-- Loss of appetite.
-During your treatment you may not feel like eating.
+Loss of appetite.
+During your treatment you may not feel like eating, and you may start to lose weight.
 Try eating small meals often.
-If your appetite doesn’t improve after a few days, let your doctor or dietitian know.
-Read more about loss of appetite.
+If your appetite doesn’t get better after a few days, speak to your doctor or dietitian.
+We have tips on dealing with a loss of appetite.

-- Tummy (abdominal) pain.
-You may feel some pain or discomfort in your tummy.
-Or you may have indigestion, wind or feel bloated.
-Your doctor can prescribe medication to help with these symptoms.
+Tummy pain.
+You may have some tummy pain or discomfort when you are having capecitabine.
+Or you may have indigestion, lots of wind or feel bloated.
+You may also have trouble emptying your bowels (constipation).
+Your doctor can give you medicines to help with these side effects.

 Less common side effects

-- Eye problems.
-Capecitabine may cause sore or watery eyes.
-Tell your nurse or doctor if this happens, as you may need antibiotic eye drops.
+- Sore, itchy eyes.
+Capecitabine can cause sore, itchy or watery eyes.
+Tell your doctor or nurse if this happens, as they may need to give you some eye drops.

-- Risk of a blood clot.
-Capecitabine can increase the risk of a blood clot forming in a vein (thrombosis), although this is not very common.
-If you have pain or swelling in one of your legs or arms, or become suddenly very short of breath, phone an ambulance or the emergency contact number that you will have been given immediately.
-A blood clot needs to be treated straight away.
+- Risk of a blood clot in a vein.
+Capecitabine can increase your risk of getting a blood clot in a vein.
+If you have any pain or swelling in one of your arms or legs, or you feel very short of breath, call you chemotherapy team straight away, or phone an ambulance.
+A blood clot can be serious if it isn’t treated.